 Clarity Smart Contracts

-Similar to Ethereum’s Solidity, Blockstack implements its own smart contract programming language, Clarity.
+Similar to Ethereum’s Solidity, Stacks implements its own smart contract programming language, Clarity.
 Unlike Solidity, Clarity is non-Turing complete over a single transaction.
 However, it is Turing complete over the history of transactions.

-Blockstack keeps the majority of a dApp’s business logic off-chain and prevents the virtual machine (VM) from compiling smart contracts.
-In fact, most dApps using Blockstack aren’t actually smart contracts.
+Stacks keeps the majority of a dApp’s business logic off-chain and prevent the virtual machine (VM) from compiling smart contracts.
+In fact, most dApps using Stacks aren’t actually smart contracts.

 Libraries and SDKs

-The Blockstack developer community has a substantial (and growing) list of tools to help developers build Blockstack applications.
+The Stacks developer community has a substantial (and growing) list of tools to help developers build Stacks applications.
 The list includes, but isn’t limited to libraries for:

 - React Native